thdvbr/keepTheBoxGreen-fe/README.md

 ![cloud-infra](assets/cloud-infra.png)

-For the deployment of the web app we used Azure App Services, which is the most popular and widely used fully managed Platform as a Service(Paas).
+For the deployment of the web app we used Azure App Services, which is the most popular and widely used fully managed Platform as a Service(PaaS).
 Azure App Services has high scalability, security, and covers all the compliance requirements along with supporting high performance by auto scaling of services.
-We chose App Services since we don't need full control and to focus on speedy deployment of our application.
+We chose App Services over hosting via virtual machines since we don't need full control and wanted to take advantage on easy deployment and built-in security of PaaS.

 #### Detailed Architecture Diagram for the #keepTheBoxGreen Web App: